 Most of the Acts of Worship will be based on the term Christian values.
-These themes are found in the 'Values for Life' folder and 'Roots and Fruits' book in the headteacher's office, and follows a 2-year cycle.
+These themes are found in the 'Values for Life' folder in the Head Teacher's office, and follows a 3-year cycle.

 The Diocese provides a box of resources for each value which includes books, CD and photographs.
 The school borrows these resources on a term-by-term basis from the Diocean Resource Centre.